Ten Tors Rules

 48.3A The conduct and safety of reserves, team officials, and supporters and that they understand relevant Ten Tors Rules. and in particular dont provide assistance to participants.

 48.4.
 Checking that their team has correctly planned its route, organised itself and is suitably equipped.

 48.5.
 Sealing the team’s emergency mobile ’phone into the opaque bag issued at Registration.

 48.6.
 Vehicles.
 Okehampton Camp can become congested during the Event; the number of vehicles is to be kept to a minimum.
 No motor vehicles are permitted onto any of the tented camp sites, except for essential medical purposes.
 Unloading will be permitted on the square and at specified areas by the gates.
 One free car pass will be issued per team.

-48.6A.
+48.7.
 Evacuation Contingency Plans.
-Team Managers will be invited to offer their minibuses and vans to support the Organiser’s Evacuation Contingency Plans.
-These vehicles will be parked in the Camp with those not required during the Event on grass areas and those that may be used on the Camp’s square.
+Team Managers will be required to offer their minibuses and vans to support the Organiser’s Evacuation Contingency Plans.
+These vehicles will be parked in the Camp's square.

 48.8 Generators.
 In order to enable people to rest and so that public address announcements can be heard, generators are not permitted on the campsites.